Our Team

 Tracey holds a BA from Williams College in Women’s & Gender Studies and English Literature and a MA from Utrecht University in Comparative Women’s Studies in Culture & Politics.

-Senior Director of Education and Research
+Director of Research & Program Development

-Associate Director of Campus Organizing
+Director of Campus Organizing & Training

 He/Him/His